scottpeterman/autiobooksqta/README.md

 ## Installation

-You can install AudiobooksQTa directly from PyPI:
+You can install AutiobooksQTa directly from PyPI:

 ```bash
 pip install autiobooksqta